nasa/fprime/docs/Design/state-machines.md

-When a component _C_ instantiates one or more state machines, the standard _init_ function of _C_ calls the _init_ function on each state machine instance, passing in the enumerated constant corresponding to each one.
+When a component _C_ instantiates one or more state machines, the standard _init_ function of _C_ calls the _init_ function on each state machine instance, passing in the enumerated constant for each state machine ID.
 In the standard sequence for F Prime FSW initialization, the _init_ function is called before any component instances are connected.